 Mammary cancer is the equivalent of breast cancer in dogs.
 Check your female pup regularly for lumps in her breast tissue (from her armpit to her groin).
 If you feel something suspicious, schedule an appointment with your vet.

 Pyometra is an infection of the uterus.
 It can be deadly and almost always requires an emergency spay surgery.
 If the infection is “open” (meaning the cervix is open) it can be easier for veterinarians to diagnose because there is usually foul-smelling discharge from the vaginal area.
 “Dogs can also have a variety where the cervix is closed, so the pus is actually building up inside the dog and those dogs get really sick,” Dr. Kelso says.
 “They don’t eat, they don’t drink and they run a high fever.
 If you see any of those symptoms, you should bring her in to a veterinarian.”

-“Dogs know when they’re ready to be bred,” Dr. Kelso says.
+“Dogs know when they’re ready to be bred,” Dr. Kelso says about dogs in heat.
 “They get a little more flirtatious.
 Sometimes they might be a little grumpy at the beginning of heat.
 If a dog tries to mount them or something, they’re basically saying, ‘I’m not ready.’”